JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 So, while Southwark is now to get 560 council homes, insead of 240 social rented homs, it will be paying £650k for each of the extra 260 units.

-leaseholders, Package C, decrease in projected social housing loss  - but the biggest downside is the cost.

-Southwark present this as £xxxxx, but another more ??? wayof looking at it ist that Southwark is paying £yyyyy for an extra xxxxx social rented units, meaning a eyewatering cost of £964k (?) for each home.
-Death of cross ubsidy model.
+## What next for NHG?

-There is also a big question to be asked about what role Notting Hill Genensis will play in the remainder of the regeneration, which is only half complete (no of homes to be built?) and years behaind schedule.
+There is also a big question now to be asked about what role Notting Hill Genensis will play in the remainder of the regeneration, which is only half complete (no of homes to be built?) and years behaind schedule.
 NHG still has the planning permission for this and a development partnership agreement Southwark Councils to deliver it.

 The proposed revised delivery arrangements would allow 581 new homes to be delivered under Package A & B as council homes at social rents, representing an additional 280 social rent homes